rdagumampan/towards-being-a-better-software-architect/README.md

 - https://kubernetes.io/

 ## Architecture Patterns
-Well known solutions to achieve the chosen architecture style.
+Well known solutions to achieve the selected architecture styles at the level of subsystems, modules and components.

 ## Design Patterns
-Well known tactical solutions to solve common and recurring problems at the code level.
+Well known tactical solutions to solve common and recurring problems at the level of classes and functions in code.

 - https://docs.microsoft.com/en-us/azure/architecture/patterns/